Hardiness Zones / 3

 This prairie-style planting combines easy-to-grow annuals and perennials in an exuberant mix of forms and colors.
 All plants are deer resistant, drought tolerant and low maintenance.
 Most make lovely fresh bouquets to be enjoyed at home.

-For a cheerful displayl!
-Easy to replicate, this bulb combination includes 2 gardener's favorites that will provide a joyful display to cheer you up and impress your neighbors in mid spring!
+Create eye-catching spring borders like this one.
+Easy to replicate, this bulb combination includes 2 gardener's favorites that will provide a joyful display to cheer you up and impress your neighbors in mid-spring!

 This desirable and long-lasting summer border is fairly easy to replicate and includes lovely ingredients.
 Valued for their soft pink blossoms, Dahlias are beautifully leaping up out of a froth of pure white Ammi visnaga (Toothpick Weed) and gloriously team up with the cheerful blossoms of Echinacea purpurea (Coneflower) and Cosmos.